Heyward comes from a great family. He is respectful, works hard, and receives instruction with meekness. Both parents went to Dartmouth.

 But it's the reason Heyward wears that number that has driven Matheny to begin the process of working with Major League Baseball's merchandising folks to see if the manager can give it up.
 There are some complexities with that process because of merchandise already printed and in distribution.

-Heyward's connection to No. 22 goes back to his days on the Henry County (Ga.)
-High School baseball team, where he played alongside catcher Andrew Wilmot, who wore No. 22.
+Heyward's connection to No. 22 goes back to his days on the Henry County High School baseball team in Georgia, where he played alongside catcher Andrew Wilmot, who wore No. 22.
 While attending college, Wilmot was killed in a car accident in 2007.
 As a gesture to his late friend's family, Heyward asked the Braves for No. 22 when he was added to the roster before the 2010 season.

 He has worn that number to honor and remember Wilmot ever since.
 Wilmot's mother, Tammie Ruston, who was also Heyward's high school literature teacher senior year, was in the right-field stands to see Heyward debut with that number.
 (Jenifer Langosch)